LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-Linux.md

 sudo mysql -u root -p
 ```

-Create the user 'topazadmin' with the password 'topazisawesome'
+Create the user 'lsbadmin' with the password 'lsbisawesome'
 ```
-CREATE USER 'topazadmin'@'localhost' IDENTIFIED BY 'topazisawesome';
+CREATE USER 'lsbadmin'@'localhost' IDENTIFIED BY 'lsbisawesome';
 ```

-Create the xidb database and grant all access to the user we just created (topazadmin)
+Create the xidb database and grant all access to the user we just created (lsbadmin)
 ```
 CREATE DATABASE xidb;
 USE xidb;
-GRANT ALL PRIVILEGES ON xidb.* TO 'topazadmin'@'localhost';
+GRANT ALL PRIVILEGES ON xidb.* TO 'lsbadmin'@'localhost';
 exit
 ```